hjelfman/hjelfman.github.io/arc/index.md

 # Dee and Charles Wyly Theater
 ## 2400 Flora Street, Dallas, TX, 75201 | Arts District
 ## Designed by Joshua Prince-Ramus and Rem Koolhaas (OMA | REX)
-### Construction 2006-2009
+### Construction 2006-2009<sup>[1]</sup>

 ***

 ## Purpose, Function, Users

 This building was created as a new theater and arts center for Dallas, TX, meant to be a new kind of theater; more modular, more adaptable, and more functional.
 It was meant to be a "populist" building, where the audience could feel as participants.
 The building is fully adaptable; seats can be added and removed, the stage can be changed, even the height of the ceiling can vary.
-The only constant is the upstairs conference room.
+The only constant is the upstairs conference room.<sup>[1]</sup><sup>[7]</sup>

 The main users of the structure are the theatergoers, actors and other members of the plays, and the AT&T Performing Arts Center's employees.
 Secondary users include janitorial, maintenance, and set design staff.